-As parents we know how expensive it can be to entertain the kids, so we thought we would put together a list of things to do for free with the children, yes, that are completely free of charge.
-You know, when you are looking for kids things to do, things to do when bored, the things to do for free!
-Here’s a list of our favourite free things to do in Longford with children:
+As parents we know how expensive it can be to entertain the kids, so we put together a list of free things to do in Longford with children that are lots of fun!

 Sign up for our free Newsletter stuffed full of ideas, competitions and offers.
 PS Did we mention it’s free?